edgelesssys/marblerun/docs/versioned_docs/version-1.2/architecture/security.md

 The Coordinator generates a share of the recovery secret for every party and encrypts it with the corresponding RSA key.
 During a recovery event, every party will upload their share of the secret, which are all XORed together by the Coordinator to receive the combined key for decrypting the DEK.

 ### Distributed Coordinator

 The [distributed Coordinator](../features/recovery.md#distributed-coordinator) works similarly.
-However, all Coordinators share the same state stored encrypted in the Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) called *marble-state*.
+However, all Coordinators share the same state stored encrypted in the Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) called *marblerun-state*.
 In contrast to the single instance, the KEK is generated at start-up by the first instance.
 The existing Coordinators authenticate every new Coordinator instance via remote attestation, and the KEK is subsequently shared via the secure and attested TLS connection.
-Every Coordinator instance uses its own SGX Product (Sealing) Key to seal the KEK into a Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) structure called "KEK."
+Every Coordinator instance uses its own SGX Product (Sealing) Key to seal the KEK into a Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) called *marblerun-sealed-kek*.

 ![Encrypted state distributed](../_media/enc-state-distributed.svg)